-Perhaps the most important principle of information assurance is confidentiality.
+Perhaps the most important among the information security principles is confidentiality.
 Only users who need to access sensitive information should ever be able to view, store, alter (in approved ways), or transmit this data.

 Confidentiality must be maintained in terms of data as well as access or permissions.
 Thus, confidentiality is preserved not only through access controls, but also data encryption methods.
 When data encryption is utilized, users without access to the information will just see nonsensical text.
 Only users with an encryption key, or a password of some kind, will be able to view the information as written.
 Information confidentiality not only helps companies safeguard their ideas and data, but also protects customers from having their personal information stolen.
 Simple mistakes, such as housing sensitive information on an unsecured server, can cost you a lot of money in the long run, putting a large amount of personal data at risk.